 Upon completion of the program, students will be prepared for a variety of security and electrical opportunities, including communications installation, service technician, fire alarm inspection and voice and data service technician.

-Upon completion of the program, students will be able to: • Plan, install and troubleshoot residential and commercial security systems, including closed circuit TV, card access, intercom, video and other related equipment.
+Plan, install and troubleshoot residential and commercial security systems, including closed circuit TV, card access, intercom, video and other related equipment.